Coaster Enthusuasts of Canada

 WITHOUT PERMISSION FROM THE AUTHOR ©

-Here in Atlantic Canada, there is a junior coaster at Crystal Palace in Dieppe, New Brunswick called The "Bullet".
-It's steel, non-looping, only about five meters high and is also indoors.
-With one exception, the curves are gentle and bank angles low.
-This alleviates some of the fears expressed below like "It's too high", "It's too rickety" (pertaining to wooden coasters).
+Here in Atlantic Canada, until recently there was a junior coaster at Crystal Palace in Dieppe, New Brunswick called The "Bullet".
+It was steel, non-looping, only about five meters high and was also indoors.
+With one exception, the curves were gentle and bank angles low.
+This alleviated some of the fears expressed below like "It's too high", "It's too rickety" (pertaining to wooden coasters).
 "It's too windy today" (pertaining to outdoor coasters), and "I can't go upside down" (pertaining to looping coasters).
 When they see kids and their parents on one of these things, that tends to alleviate much anxiety.

-From there, graduate slowly to bigger coasters, and eventually to loopers and stunt coasters.
+From small steelies, graduate slowly to bigger coasters, and eventually to loopers and stunt coasters.
 I have found that most coaster virgins, once having become coaster novices, seem to graduate easiest to suspended coasters where the cars are free to swing out.
 My personal favourite is "The Vortex" at Canada's Wonderland.
 This is an excellent suspended coaster with lots of quick turns and a very low pass over a lake.
-(It almost feels like you could reach out and touch the water!)
+(It almost feels as though you could reach out and touch the water!)

-Never load someone up with food before a ride.
-Give him/her 1 - 2 hours after a meal before riding.
+Never load your anyone up with food before a ride.
+Give him/her 1 to 2 hours after a meal before riding.
 I suggest following the meal and beverage guide under Motion Sickness Prevention.

 Don't trick someone into going onto a coaster he is not ready for.
 He will be angry and you will lose his trust in you.
-Trust is the one thing you need to earn if you wish to have a future riding partner.
+Trust is the one thing you need to earn if you wish to have future riding partners.

 Above all, never force a person on if he does't want to go, and don't keep bugging him.
 Once he sees how much you and his other friends are enjoying it (while he waits on a bench), he'll usually come around.